 Avoid exposure to radiation when possible.

-CML; Chronic myeloid leukemia; Chronic granulocytic leukemia; Leukemia - chronic granulocytic
+CML; Chronic myeloid leukemia; CGL; Chronic granulocytic leukemia; Leukemia - chronic granulocytic